RootstockCollective/dao-frontend/src/components/Table/tableDocs.md

 - `theadProps` (object, optional): Additional props for the table header.
 - `tbodyProps` (object, optional): Additional props for the table body.
 - `headerClassName` (string, optional): Additional class name for the table header.
+- `isSortable` (boolean, optional): Flag indicating whether sorting can be applied to the table. `false` by default
 - `renderers` (object, optional): Custom renderers for table column cells.
 Example:
   ```tsx
   renderers: {